Rhizanthes lowii

 Rhizanthes lowii is a species of parasitic flowering plant without leaves, stems, roots, or photosynthetic tissue.
 It grows on the roots of the Tetrastigma vine.
-It includes the specimens with the largest measured flowers in Rhizanthes, from 25 to 43 cm across.
-They are endothermic, not only producing their own heat, but they also have the rare ability to regulate their own temperature.
+It includes the specimens with the largest measured flowers in Rhizanthes, from 25 to 43 cm (10 to 17 inches) across.
+The flowers are endothermic, not only producing their own heat, but they also have the rare ability to regulate their own temperature.